Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Initial impressions

-On unboxing the silvia, I was really impressed overall with the obvious build quality of this machine.
-It’s a fairly heavy machine, and it does look, to me, like a small commercial espresso machine, and not like a domestic, kitchen grade espresso machine.
+On unboxing the silvia, I was very impressed overall with the obvious build quality of this machine.
+It’s a fairly heavy machine, and it does look, to me, like a small commercial espresso machine, and not like a domestic, kitchen grade espresso coffee machine.
 I’m impressed with the build quality for the cost.

 I was impressed with the size and maneuverability of the steam wand, and of the look of the low-profile drip tray.

-Utilizing the Rancilio Silvia
+Using the Rancilio Silvia

-I have to be honest and say that as far as espresso goes, I didn’t get on brilliantly with this machine to begin with, there was a little bit of a rocky start.
+I have to be honest and say that as far as espresso goes, I didn’t get on brilliantly with this machine to begin with, there was a little of a rocky start.

-I think this was partly down to the basket which comes with the Silvia, and also partly down to me not realising at this point that the hex bolt that holds in the shower screen is ginormous.
+I think this was partly down to the basket which comes with the Silvia, and likewise partly down to me not realising at this point that the hex bolt that holds in the shower screen is ginormous.

 I then RTCM and discovered that the basket which comes with the Rancilio Silvia is a 14/16 basket, to which I replied (internally) “why??” – and then jumped on ‘tinternet and bought an 18 gram IMS basket from Shades of Coffee.